Syrulo/Syrulo/README.md

 <div align="center">

-### I'm a passionate web developer from France, currently looking for my **first job** in the web development field while actively learning and improving my skills through personal projects and continuous training.
+### 'm a passionate web developer from France, currently looking for my first job in the web development field.
+I’m also completing a mainframe development (COBOL) training, while actively learning and improving my skills through personal projects and continuous training.

 </div>